 Having a termite colony near your home and then having them rapidly move inward to infiltrate your home is extremely stressful, especially if you live in the Los Angeles area.
-Termites tend to flourish and thrive in the warm, damp conditions providing a never-ending feast, which makes LA a perfect host!
-If this is your home, a fumigation treatment may be necessary, so follow along in today’s post as we give you the best tips to prepare your home for termite fumigation.
+Termites tend to flourish and thrive in the warm, damp conditions providing a never-ending feast, which makes LA a perfect habitat!
+If you find termites in your home, a fumigation treatment may be necessary, so follow along in today’s post as we give you the best tips to prepare your home for termite fumigation.

 The 10 Essential Tips For Termite Fumigation